Flutter-Awesome-Libs/flutter_awesome_button/.github/pull_request_template.md

 ## Release checks
 - [ ] No existing test cases were changed and no test cases failed(this is not a breaking change)
 - [ ] Yes existing test cases were changed or failed(this is a breaking change)

+## Analysis output
+Please provide the output of the `flutter analyze` command after you made changes.
+This is to ensure that all warnings from flutter static analyses has been solved, failure in doing so will lead in us asking you to solve them first.